Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 Step 5

-In that case, I duplicate the puzzle 4 and place it exactly in the same place.
-I select the puzzle 1 and then 4 (note the order of the selection is crucial), go to the Format / Merge Shapes tab and select Subtract.
+In that case, I duplicate puzzle 4 and place it exactly in the same place.
+I select puzzle 1 and then 4 (note the order of the selection is crucial), go to the Format / Merge Shapes tab and select Subtract.
 And that’s enough, the puzzles are ready.

-Maybe that’s not the simplest design, but on the other hand, you probably did not think that in a few steps you are able to create your own puzzles in PowerPoint.
+Maybe that’s not the simplest design, but on the other hand, you probably did not think that in a few steps, you are able to create your own puzzles in PowerPoint.

 Extending Your Puzzle set